openhwgroup/cva6/docs/01_cva6_user/Introduction.rst

 * Verification engineers involved in the OpenHW Group’s CVA6 project who use this manual as a reference.

 The user guide does not target people who dig into CVA6 design.
-No internal mechanisms are described here, except if the user has some sort of control on it; there is a separate design specification for this purpose.
+No internal mechanisms are described here, except if the user has some sort of control on it.
+A separate design document digs into the core microarchitecture.

 CVA6 Overview
 --------------